pingcap/docs-cn/tools/dm-task-configuration-file-intro.md

 References:

-- For details of `user-filter-1`, see [Filter rules of binlog events](../tools/dm-task-config-argument-description.md#filter-rules-of-binlog-events).
+- For details of `user-filter-1`, see [Filtering rules of binlog events](../tools/dm-task-config-argument-description.md#filtering-rules-of-binlog-events).
-- For details of `instance`, see [Black white list rule](../tools/dm-task-config-argument-description.md#black-white-list-rule).
+- For details of `instance`, see [Black and white lists filtering rule](../tools/dm-task-config-argument-description.md#black-and-white-lists-filtering-rule).
 - For details of `instance-1` of `column-mappings`, see [Column mapping rule](../tools/dm-task-config-argument-description.md#column-mapping-rule).

 ## Instance configuration